 - The plugins for creating the PO/MO files.
 You can find some more details here.

 - Anything that doesn’t fall inside posts, pages or taxonomy goes into String Translation.
 This includes the site’s tagline, general texts in Admin screens, widget titles and many other texts.
 You can find some further info about this right here.

-Yes — here is the official list of WPML certified themes.
+Yes, all our themes are compatible with Weglot and WPML – and here is the official list of WPML certified themes.